 Hooray for PB2!
-It’s literally has changed my life in terms of smoothies and meals.
+It’s literally changed my life in terms of smoothies and meals.
 A fantastic peanut butter substitute – a quarter or less of the calories and packed with flavor.
 You won’t notice a difference except that the scale will still be in your favor!

 The best part of making it yourself?
 Swap out any produce you typically pick around with something that you’ll be searching through the noodles for like buried treasure.
 Feel free to swap the shrimp for tofu or chicken and you’re good to go!